rikujo205/fitflex/README.md

 Fitflex is a workout app that is designed to help users who are new to the gym environment.
 By providing images of the human body with the target area shown in red, for visualization on exactly what techniques and equipment to use for certain body area.
 Come join us in this community and  help each other to build a healthy body!

+## Build Status

+Currently the app is still under development and some features have either not been added or are not functioning properly yet but everything listed in functionality should be working.

 ## Contributors

 - Angel Nguyen